jlcarr/LeetCode/README.md

 - **Memory**: 16.2 MB
 - **Solution**: Easy enough to do, just subtracted the max and min from the total sum, then divided by the length minus 2.

+### Problem 1498
+- **Name**: Number of Subsequences That Satisfy the Given Sum Condition
+- **Runtime**: 9238 ms
+- **Memory**: 29.1 MB
+- **Solution**: First thing to notice is the order of the numbers doesn't matter, because any subarray about a given minimum and maximum can be extended to contribute more numbers lower than the given max without changing violting the target.
+So we can sort, then run up over the minimums, and find a max that satisfied the condition, and take all subarrays within, which means a power of 2.

 ### Problem 1519
 - **Name**: Number of Nodes in the Sub-Tree With the Same Label
 - **Runtime**: 3145 ms